 Faculty in Residence will establish an academic life and culture in the Residential Colleges.
 Faculty in Residence will live in our campus residential colleges, form strong connections with the residents, and become an integral academic and community leader.
-Faculty in Residence bridge the classroom experience by hosting regular conversations over dinner with students, inviting and hosting guest speakers, organizing and hosting community tours to events and landmarks of cultural, historical, and social significance in the greater Los Angeles area.
+Faculty in Residence bridge the classroom experience by hosting regular conversations over dinner with students, inviting and hosting guest speakers, and organizing and hosting community tours to events and landmarks of cultural, historical, and social significance in the greater Los Angeles area.

 Faculty in Residence are expected to support the academic mission of the University, the welfare of residents, and the goals and objectives of the Division of Student Affairs through the Office for Residential Education.
 Faculty in Residence will work closely with the Residential Education staff, who are committed to providing an environment that supports the holistic development and success of all our residents from their first-year to their graduate career.
-Faculty in Residence will carry out their work through three main components: 1) Serving as a model and mentor to residents in the residential colleges, 2) Initiating and participating in residential college programming, and 3) Facilitating the involvement of other campus faculty colleagues in residential colleges.
+Faculty in Residence will carry out their work through three main components: 1) Serving as a model and mentor to residents in the residential colleges, 2) initiating and participating in residential college programming, and 3) facilitating the involvement of other campus faculty colleagues in residential colleges.

 All Faculty in Residence will work directly with the Office for Residential Education staff in their local building/area to develop and organize academic programming including: curricular activities, tours and excursions, cooperative community service projects, special events, and guest speaker programs.

 - Serving as a Model and Mentor: Faculty in Residence are in a unique position to model a balanced life of academics and personal interests and activities among students in the Residential Colleges.
 Informal interactions with individual students are integral to the Residential Faculty program; the nature of each interaction will vary and be influenced by the intellectual and developmental maturity of the student.